39,071 Mental Health Services jobs in the United States

 Clinical Services Tasks

-- Provide evidence-based and culturally responsive therapeutic interventions and services to young adults transitioning out of intensive behavioral health treatment.
+- Provide evidence-based and culturally responsive therapeutic interventions and services to youth and their families.

-- Administer mental health assessments, provide individual and group counseling sessions.
+- Administer mental health assessments, provide individual, family, and group counseling sessions.

 - Maintain awareness of crisis intervention best practices and provide crisis support to clients, as needed.